 Substation and point of interconnection (POI) switchyard construction will begin with clearing the site and stockpiling topsoil for later use in site restoration.
 The site will be graded, and a laydown area for construction equipment, materials, and parking will be prepared.
+Areas for the retaining wall footing will be excavated and footings will be installed.
+The retaining wall will be erected while having structural fill brought in to achieve a level area for the substation and switchyard.
 As the fill is brought into the site area, concrete foundations for major equipment and structural supports will be placed, followed by the installation of various conduits, cable trenches, and grounding grid conductors.
 The area will then receive aggregate surfacing appropriate for the electrical activity taking place in the area.